unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 1 hour

 You create a shadowy door on a flat solid surface that you can see within range.
 The door is large enough to allow Medium creatures to pass through unhindered.
-When opened, the door leads to a demiplane that appears to be an empty room 30 feet in each dimension, made of wood or stone.
+When opened, the door leads to another world within the solar system chosen at random.
+The location of the doorway at the destination is also chosen at random.
 When the tek skill ends, the door disappears, and any creatures or objects inside the demiplane remain trapped there, as the door also disappears from the other side.

-Each time you cast this tek skill, you can create a new demiplane, or have the shadowy door connect to a demiplane you created with a previous casting of this tek skill.
-Additionally, if you know the nature and contents of a demiplane created by a casting of this tek skill by another creature, you can have the shadowy door connect to its demiplane instead.
+The doorway maintains atmospheric conditions on either side of the door, and does not allow atmospheric contamination.
+If the world you opened a door to is under vacuum, atmosphere does not leak through the door.

-##### Detect Evil and Good
+##### Detect Extraterrestrial

 _1st-level divination_